microsoft/microsoft-ui-xaml/README.md

 Note some features may have a reduced or slightly different user experience on older versions, particularly on builds before 15063.
 This should not impact overall usability.

+Microsoft.UI.Xaml nuget package requires TargetPlatformVersion &gt;= 10.0.17134.0 and TargetPlatformMinVersion &gt;= 10.0.14393.0 for your project.

 ## Features

 The prerelease preview packages contain the following features.